Engers: Transport

-Engers station was built 1869 as an importance junction for passenger and freight transport on the East Rhine Railway between Koblenz and Cologne.
+Engers station was built 1869 as an importance junction for passenger and freight transport on the East Rhine Railway between Koblenz and Cologne as well as on the Engers–Au railway, which is currently out of service.

 Miscellaneous

 Nocturnal guided walkings through the town are conducted twice a month.
 Their invention was a surprising success.

 It's an old tradition of hikers using the trail Thuringia—Rhine to throw little stones from Thuringia into the Rhine at the Engers banks.